We often think of knowledge as something that can be recorded in words, visualized and taught. This is called explicit knowledge.

 To overcome these pitfalls, encourage teamwork.
 By having employees work in teams, your organization may be able to increase its employee’s perception of their team members.
 Working closely with each other will give the employees the opportunity to see how valuable their knowledge can be.
 This, in turn, may encourage the employee to want to help out their team members when they see that there is a knowledge gap, error, or false truth present.
 Help your employees understand that they will be gaining much more than they are giving.

 2. Create incentives based on quality

 Provide incentives (both monetary and other types) to employees who participate in knowledge sharing.
 An air of caution, though — volume does not equal value!
 So don’t just provide incentives based on the amount contributed; otherwise your knowledge base may end up being overloaded with non-value adding contributions.
-Form a group of knowledge managers who are responsible for reviewing that each submission adds significant value to the business.
-This will also help cut down the possibility of errors and false truths.
+Recruit knowledge experts or knowledge managers who are responsible for verifying submitted information and ensuring each submission adds value to the business.
+Having this system of checks and balances will also help cut down the possibility of errors and false truths.

 3. Create opportunities to share

 Daily scrums, weekly one-on-one’s, monthly roundtables, or quarterly town halls — these are the perfect opportunities to elicit tacit knowledge.
 Ask questions, interview each other with the intent to learn, and convert that tacit knowledge into accessible, reusable information.
 Remember to phrase questions properly, listen, avoid arguments, focus on the expert’s approach, and look beyond the facts.
 Be cautious not to interrogate, interrupt, put the expert on the defensive, or pretend to understand when you actually don’t.
 Go in with the mindset of wanting to “know” how the experts know what they know.